NICHD-BSPC/intro-rnaseq-hpc/README.md

-# Introduction to RNA-seq using high-performance computing at NICHD: January 2025
+# Introduction to RNA-seq using high-performance computing at NICHD: January 2025 (Deprecated)

 ### Description

-This repository has materials for an introduction to RNA-sequencing data analysis course.
+This repository has materials for an introduction to bulk RNAseq data analysis course held at NICHD from January-March 2025. **Note: This repository is no longer being updated and reflects the status of the materials at the end of the course.
+For the most recent version of these materials, please see the main [NICHD bulk RNAseq training page](https://nichd-bspc.github.io/intro-rnaseq-hpc/), which is still being updated**

 This workshop focuses on teaching basic computational skills to enable the effective use of an high-performance computing environment to implement an RNA-seq data analysis workflow.
 The first half of the course includes an introduction to shell (bash) and shell scripting, running the RNA-seq workflow from FASTQ files to count data and covers best practice guidelines for RNA-seq experimental design and data organization/management.
 The latter half covers differential expression analyses using DEseq2 and downstream analyses of those results.

 ### Learning Objectives